No. 3 Vols rally past Alabama, make case to lead AP Top 25

+“I wouldn’t say our main focus is on that, but it’s definitely something that we would like,” Tennessee guard Jordan Bone said.
+“We would definitely love to be in that position for sure.”

-After winning its first four SEC games by an average of 25 points, Tennessee had a much tougher time with the Crimson Tide.
-John Petty matched a career high with 30 points, and Alabama (11-6, 2-3) erased a 15-point deficit to lead late in the second half.
-But Petty also had a critical turnover in the closing seconds.
+Tennessee won its first four SEC games by an average of 25 points but had a much tougher time against Alabama (11-6, 2-3)

+The Vols blew a 15-point lead and trailed for much of the second half before pulling ahead for good on Admiral Schofield’s basket with 2:12 remaining.

+“I think that we’re going to be in a lot of games like this whether we’re ranked 1, 21 or 41,” Tennessee coach Rick Barnes said.
+“I just think this league’s like that.
+Everybody’s fighting.”

+This time, Petty couldn’t deliver.
+The sophomore guard was called for traveling as he began a drive around the foul line.

+“In my opinion, I felt like I didn’t travel,” Petty said.
+“But it was the call, and I guess we’ve got to live with it.”

 Lamonte’ Turner made two free throws to extend Tennessee’s lead to 71-68 with 2.5 seconds left.
-Alabama had no timeouts remaining, and the Tide’s Kira Lewis Jr. wasn’t even to midcourt when he launched a desperation shot that didn’t come close.
+Alabama had no timeouts remaining, and the Tide’s Kira Lewis Jr. wasn’t even to midcourt when he launched a desperation shot that missed.

+Petty also had a chance to put Alabama ahead when he lined up for a 3-pointer with the Tide trailing 67-66.
+Williams blocked the shot with 1:22 left.
+Petty was 6 of 9 from 3-point range until that block.

+“If he got (that shot) off, he was going to make it because he was hot all night,” Williams said.
+“John’s a really good shooter, especially when he’s hot.
+I knew I had to close out hard on him.
+I didn’t know I was going to get a piece of the ball.
+I was just trying to affect his shot.”

-Admiral Schofield had 12 points and 11 rebounds for Tennessee, and he made the basket that put the Vols ahead for good with 2:12 left.
-Jordan Bowden scored 12 points, and Jordan Bone added 10.
+Schofield had 12 points and 11 rebounds for Tennessee.
+Jordan Bowden scored 12 points, and Bone added 10.

 WELCOME SIGHT